-Numerous canine breeds have a propensity to barking, and Huskies are some of the more vocal species.
+Numerous canine breeds have a propensity to barking, and huskies are one of the more vocal species.

 See also: The best anti-bark training devices.

-If your Husky tends to steal food off your table or beg for snacks while you’re eating, first investigate why he is demonstrating this behavior.
+If your husky tends to steal food off your table or begs for snacks while you’re eating, first investigate why he is demonstrating this behavior.
 Is it because he’s hungry, or maybe you need to reevaluate his dietary needs?

 Giving your animal food from your plate is highly discouraged in any circumstances.
 In time, he will get used to you not giving him snacks while you eat and eventually stop begging.

-Getting your Husky used to not be around you every hour of every day will be difficult since Huskies do not like to be left alone.
+Getting your husky used to not being around you every hour of every day will be difficult since huskies do not like to be left alone.